-Girls don't appear to be worse off after sports-related concussion than boys, either in terms of concussion symptoms or on neurocognitive tests measuring reaction time and visual memory, a new study finds.1
+Girls don't appear to be worse off after sports-related concussion than boys, either in terms of concussion symptoms or on neurocognitive tests measuring reaction time and visual memory, a new study finds.

 The only significant gender-related difference the study identified was that female high school soccer players reported a greater number of post-concussion symptoms, although their total symptom score, when the symptoms were ranked on a 6-point scale for severity, were not statistically different from those of the male athletes.

-"We were somewhat surprised and were not sure what to expect in such a tightly controlled population," said Scott Zuckerman, a neurosurgery resident who conducted the study.
+"We were somewhat surprised and were not sure what to expect in such a tightly controlled population," said Scott Zuckerman, a neurosurgery resident who led the study.

 Implications for treatment